kianenigma/what-blockchain-actually/content/Notepad - TODOs.md

 - [ ] Favicon
 - [x] Description for pages
 - [ ] OG image
+- [x] Remove raw excalidraw files from sitemap and everything.
 - [x] Review all common
 - [x] First reference to each `Common` term.